Yoga Poses for 2 – Easy Yoga for Partner Couple and Friends

 Moisturizing products can make things slippery and in certain poses, can compromise their stability and safety.
 Leave your skincare regimen until after your practice.

 Lastly, it should go without saying that all touch must be appropriate and consensual.
 If you are in doubt of whether something is appropriate, ask, and if the answer is no, stop doing it immediately.

-This one’s easy to set-up, but as we all know in Yoga, sometimes the simplest poses are the most challenging.
+This one’s easy to set-up, but as we all know in Yoga poses for 2, sometimes the simplest poses are the most challenging.
 Simply sit in a comfortable cross-legged position with your back to your partner.

 Begin to take long, deep breaths and feel your partner’s breath as it interacts with your own through the contact of your bodies.
 It may be possible to synchronize the breath, but it’s not necessary.
 Simply be aware of the effect your partner’s breath is having on the sensations that arise in connection with your breath and try to slow down the breathing to a rate that is deliberate yet comfortable.

 Pay attention to the full length of the inhale and the full length of the exhale, noticing the space between each inhale and each exhales.
 You can do this for as long as you both feel comfortable.
 At least 5 minutes is recommended to experience the full benefit.